Westo48/clash-discord/README.md

       - `/clan info find JJRJGVR0`
   - clan info mention `clan role`
     - displays clan information for clan linked to the clan role mentioned
-  - clan member lineup
+  - clan lineup overview
+    - *restricted to leaders and co-leaders*
     - displays clan's town hall lineup
+  - clan lineup member
-    - restricted to leaders and co-leaders
+    - *restricted to leaders and co-leaders*
+    - displays clan's lineup for each member
-  - clan member warpreference
+  - clan warpreference overview
+    - *restricted to leaders and co-leaders*
     - displays rundown of clan member's war preference
+  - clan warpreference member
-    - restricted to leaders and co-leaders
+    - *restricted to leaders and co-leaders*
+    - displays each clan member's war preference
   - clan unit donate `unit name`
     - shows who can donate the best of a specified unit
     - uses active player's clan for all clan commands